-For these plants 50% humidity is not enough and some even go as high upto 80%, and it’s become really hard to maintain such humidity inside your room, especially in winters as air is cold and dry.
-Normally, the humidity in such times is around 20%, which isn’t enough.
+it is really hard to maintain such humidity inside a room.
+Especially in winters as the air is cold and dry.
+Normally, the humidity during winter is around 20%, which isn’t enough.
 This is the reason indoor gardeners are always in need of ways to increase humidity in their homes.

-Ways to Increasing Humidity of room for Indoor Plants
+Ways to Increase Humidity for Indoor Plants Without a Humidifier

 This is the most basic and most preferred method by everyone.
 It is a simple technique yet so efficient.
 If you ever visit a garden pack of plants, you will notice that there is quite high humidity in the air there.
 The reason behind this is the process called transpiration, in which plants lose water from their tiny pores, these pores are called stomata.
 The water released by these pores gets mixed up in the air and increases the humidity.